sjardon/spacex.manager/README.md

 Manager app for space-x team

 ## Init:
-- Check the correct configuration of .env file.
+- Check the correct configuration of .env file: set TRELLO_API_KEY and TRELLO_TOKEN with your trello api_key and token.
+Anyway the current data should work and is from a test account.
 - For run width NodeJs:

 ```